 Dracaena care: What is the best soil?

 Just your average, run-of-the-mill well-draining houseplant soil works well.
 It’s best to have a drainage hole in the pot you plant your baby in.
-However, if you don’t have one, just take extra care not to overwater and put a later of perlite or pebbles in the bottom in the pot.
+Check out my tips for How to Plant Succulents in Pots Without Drainage Holes (tip–one method is to drill a drainage hole).

 Toxicity to pets and kiddos